Ranks of the Civil Air Patrol: Senior Member Grades

 Senior members are the adult volunteers in Civil Air Patrol.
 Initially, after joining, senior members will not hold rank.
 They are referred to as "senior member" until they have been awarded their initial rank, after completion of Level 2, part one of senior training.
 Promotion through the ranks is based upon completion of Education & Training (ET) program levels, including progression along a Specialty Track and service requirements.
 CAP Specialty Tracks are similar to the Air Force Specialty Code, and include such vocations as Historian, Cadet Programs, and many more.

 Senior members are persons who join CAP after their 18th birthday, or cadets after their 21st birthday.
 Upon their 18th birthday, cadets may choose to remain as cadets or become senior members.
-Senior members under the age of 21 hold the ranks of flight officers.
+Senior members under the age of 21 hold the ranks of flight officers, after completion of Level 2, part one of senior member training.
 A flight officer is roughly the equivalent of a second lieutenant, a technical flight officer is the rough equivalent of a first lieutenant, and a senior flight officer is the rough equivalent of a captain.
 Upon turning 21, flight officers are automatically promoted to the appropriate rank after completion of Part one, Level 2.
 Current or former military personnel that hold officer grades can be promoted to the equivalent CAP officer grade up to lieutenant colonel (example a major general can only promote to CAP Lt Col) after completion of part one, Level 2.
 All promotions are based on completion of ET program levels until lieutenant colonel.
 The CAP grades of colonel, brigadier general, and major general are reserved for wing and region commanders, National Vice Commander, and National Commander respectively.
 Since promotion from lieutenant to lieutenant colonel are based upon achievement, squadron commanders may be in charge of subordinate personnel who outrank them.